 \section{Phenomenological interpretation}

 In this section the observed limits on the fiducial cross-section for a hypothetical resonance $X$ are recast in the parameter space of an ALP $a$.
-For simplicity a `KSVZ-ALP' is considered, inspired by the simplest QCD axion model~\cite{Peccei:1977hh,Kim:1979if,Shifman:1979if}, described by the following effective Lagrangian:
+The KSVZ-ALP model, inspired by the simplest QCD-axion model~\cite{Peccei:1977hh,Kim:1979if,Shifman:1979if}, is chosen as a benchmark because it allows for couplings between the ALP field and gauge bosons, including a non-zero coupling to gluons and photons.
+It is described by the following effective Lagrangian:

 where $a$ and $m_{a}$ are the ALP field and its mass, and $f_{a}$ corresponds to the decay constant that governs its coupling with the SM fields.
 The QCD and EW field strengths are denoted by $G$, $W$ and $B$ with $\tilde{F}^{\mu\nu}=(1/2)\,\epsilon^{\mu\nu\rho\sigma}F_{\rho\sigma}$ for all field strengths.
 The coupling constants $\alpha_{3}$ , $\alpha_{2}$ and $\alpha_1=(5/3)\, \alpha_{Y}$ (where $\alpha_{Y}$ stands for the weak SM hypercharge $Y$ coupling constant) set the strength of the strong and EW interactions in the SM.
 The coefficients $c_{i}$ encode the anomalies of the global symmetry non-linearly realized by the ALP with the SM gauge group.
 These anomalies are generated by integrating out heavy fermions which are charged under the SM gauge group at the scale $f_{a}$.
 This Lagrangian is equivalent to the one used to generate the simulated signal samples described in Section~\ref{sec:data_mc}.